wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 Wavefront collects several categories of internal metrics.
 These categories have the following prefixes:

-- `~alert*` - set of 3 metrics that allows you to examin the effect of alerts on your Wavefront instance.
+- `~alert*` - set of metrics that allows you to examine the effect of alerts on your Wavefront instance.
 See [Troubleshooting Your Wavefront Instance with Internal Metrics](wavefront_monitoring.html#troubleshooting-your-wavefront-instance-with-internal-metrics)
 - `~collector` - metrics processed at the collector gateway to the Wavefront instance.
 - `~metric` - total unique sources and metrics.
 You can compute the rate of metric creation from each source.
 [Troubleshooting Your Wavefront Instance with Internal Metrics](wavefront_monitoring.html#troubleshooting-your-wavefront-instance-with-internal-metrics) discusses a set of `~metric.new*` metrics.
 - `~proxy` - metric rate received and sent from each Wavefront proxy, blocked and rejected metric rates, buffer metrics, and JVM stats of the proxy.
 Also includes counts of metrics affected by the proxy preprocessor.